 The measurement and recognition of compensation expense, for all share-based payment awards made to employees and directors, is based on estimated fair values.
-The fair value is determined at the time of grant: (i) using the Company's stock price for RSUs; and (ii) using the Black Scholes model for options.
+The fair value is determined at the time of grant: (i) using the Company's stock price for RSUs; (ii) using the Black Scholes model for options and (iii) and using a Monte Carlo simulation lattice model for RSUs with service and market conditions.
 The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in the Company's consolidated statements of operations.
 Forfeitures are recognized as they occur.